benningtonparkhoa/benningtonparkhoa.github.io/events.md

 The Board of Trustees holds meetings quarterly.
 Let us know if you plan to attend and if there is something you would like included on the agenda.

-The tentative meeting schedule for remaining 2021 meetings is October 20th.
+The meeting schedule for 2022 is being reviewed and will be posted here when finalized.

 Please note that dates regularly change to accomodate Trustee schedules.
 If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date.